 Why do great ideas fail to become great products?

 A CBInsights analysis of failed startups found that 35% identified 'no market need' as their top reason for failure.
-They built something nobody wanted-and the painful irony is that structured problem framing would have caught this before a single line of code was written.
+They built something nobody wanted - and the painful irony is that structured idea validation would have caught this before a single line of code was written.
 The most common reason great ideas die is not lack of talent, budget, or technology.
 It is the absence of documentation discipline at the stages that matter most.

 • Jumping to solutions before deeply understanding the problem is the single most costly mistake in product innovation.
 It produces solutions that are well-built answers to the wrong questions.

-• The organizations that innovate most consistently are not the ones with the most creative people-they are the ones with the best systems for capturing, assessing, and developing creative output into viable products.
+• The organizations that innovate most consistently are not the ones with the most creative people - they are the ones with the best systems for capturing, assessing, and developing creative output into viable products.
+In the Innovation Mode methodology, this system is formalized as the Three Essential Innovation Capabilities: Opportunity Discovery, Opportunity Validation, and Opportunity Realization.

 • As George Krasadakis writes in Innovation Mode 2.0 (Springer, 2026): reflecting on two decades of innovation work, the weakest points of innovation programs almost always refer to the absence of solid innovation tools and shared definitions.